evertverschoor/2DGameEngine/README.md

 ## Planned Work

--> Let entities have multiple assets and they point to their current one that the renderer draws
+-> Rework motion blur to a more proper way

 -> Collision detection

 -> Gravity

--> Implement proper way of making entities move (not a certain distance every frame)

 -> Convert to DLL